StetHD/tarifa-book/project/index.md

 * `settings` is an object containing all the project settings (this object is simply the result of merging `tarifa.json` and `private.json`).
 * `config` is the name of the configuration chosen by the user.
-* `f` is a function which needs to be called each time a file needs to be reload. it takes the path of the changed file as argument.
+* `f` is a function which needs to be called each time a file needs to be reloaded.
+It takes the path of the changed file as an argument.

-In the default tarifa project template, *browserify* is used to embed the settings which are specific to a configuration as a global module - named `settings` - that you can require in your js code.
+In the default tarifa project template, *browserify* is used to embed the settings which are specific to a configuration as a global module — named `settings` — that you can require in your js code.

 See the [default template www project build script](https://github.com/TarifaTools/tarifa/blob/master/template/project/bin/build.js) for a full example.